Shlomiish/aws-file-processor/README.md

 A Python Flask application that enables file uploads to AWS S3 with automated metadata extraction and storage using AWS services (S3, SQS, Lambda, and DynamoDB).

-## Features

-- File upload to AWS S3 using Boto3
-- AWS Lambda integration to extract metadata from files
-- Automatic storage of metadata in DynamoDB
-- Fully containerized Docker application

 ## Architecture Flow